src-d/guide/talent/esop.md

 #### Vesting explained

 When you join source{d} your options start vesting on the first day you start working.
 However if you leave source{d} or are fired within 12 months of starting, you will retain 0 options.
 This is called a "cliff".
 After 12 months of being at source{d} you will have vested 25% of your total options granted.
 This means, they are now yours, and no matter if you resign or are fired, they will be yours.
-After those 12 months, there is 3 more years of vesting on a monthly basis, that means every month you gain 1/36th (36 months == 3 years) more of your options.
+After those 12 months, there is 3 more years of vesting on a daily basis, that means every day you gain more of your options.

 #### Acceleration explained